eclipse-basyx/basyx-python-sdk/sdk/docs/source/model/submodel.rst

-submodel - Meta-model of the submodels and events
+submodel - metamodel of the submodels and events
 =================================================

 .. automodule:: basyx.aas.model.submodel